-for $\tilde \theta_{1.5}$ to describe a conserved quantity.
+we ensure that $\tilde \theta_{1.5}$ satisfies the desired commutation relations, and so can have a well-defined expectation value.
 Since all variables here must be $\in \mathbb Z$.
 Thus, it is only possible to introduce such a coupling between a pair of fractionalised phases if the ratio between fractions is a square of a rational number.
 This is consistent with the so-called \textit{null-vector criterion} proposed by Haldane \cite{haldane_stability_1995}, which is also discussed in detail in \cite{santos_parafermionic_2017,may-mann_families_2019}.
 Following this condition, let us write the fractionalisation coefficients $u_1$ and $u_2$ in terms of a common factor $u$, and our pair of integers $a$ and $b$, according to

 We may now write the full commutation relations of the quasiparticle sum and difference operators, analogous to \cref{eqn:theta_phi_commutator,eqn:theta_self_commutator,eqn:phi_self_commutator},

 and the coupling between the two regions can be written in a familiar form